AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

       then takes constant time to remove the corresponding node from the list

+**1275-Find_winner_on_a_tic_tac_toe_game**
+- Remember the design tic-tac-toe? count each row, column and diagnal separately.

 **1344-Angle_between_hands_of_a_clock**
 - Be careful!
 The hour hand is not pointing at 1 at time "1:30" but at the middle of 1 and 2.

+**1405-Longest_happy_string**
+- Greedy algo:
+    - sort the given letters by their maximum appearances in descending order
+    - always try to place the letter with max remaining appearance if possible because we want to place it as many as possible
+        - if it is not possible to place the letter of the max appearance, place one letter of the second max.
+        - if it is possible, see if we can greedily place two letters of the max appearance:
+	    - if the max appearance is greater than the second max by at least two, we can place two letters of the max appearance
+	    - the intuition behind this is that we want to place the letter of max appearance as many as possible.
+But if the max appearance does not greater than the second max by at least two, the current letter of max may no longer hold the max remaining appearance after being placed one letter.
+In such case, we can only place one letter for the current letter of max apperance.

+**1578-Minimum_time_to_make_rope_colorful**
+- window sliding and greedy:
+    - sliding the window and maintaining the invariant that the window `[left, right]` covers consecutive balloons (cells) of same color.
+    - once a window becomes maximal, we only keep the one in the windown with the max cost and remove the rest.
+This requires us to keep track of max during window sliding

 **easy ones**
 - 443-String_compression